MJFND/R/Titanic/README.md

 # Titanic Dataset From Kaggle
-You can also download the dataset from kaggle. <br />
-Binary Classification, predicting who surived and died in the disaster.
+Binary Classification, predicting who surived and died in the disaster using XGBoost from Caret.